 Certain immigrants and non-immigrants who wish to enter or remain in the U.S. may be found inadmissible and have their request for entry denied.
 The following are some of the most common circumstances which may lead to a person being considered inadmissible to the U.S:

 This type of waiver is used by immigrants and intending immigrants to overcome inadmissibility grounds.
-Typical grounds of inadmissibility that can be waived with a I-601 waiver include a 212(a)(9) bar for a visa overstay or for entering without inspection EWI.
-The 212 a 9 overstay waiver can be used for both the 3 year bar (visa overstay of less than a year but more than six months) and a 10 year bar (visa overstay of more than a year).
-Certain criminal grounds of inadmissibility that can be waived with a I-601 pursuant to INA 212(h), include crimes involving moral turpitude (CIMT) and multiple criminal convictions.
+Typical grounds of inadmissibility that can be waived with an I-601 waiver include a 212(a)(9) bar for a visa overstay or for entering without inspection EWI.
+The 212 a 9 overstay waiver can be used for both the 3-year bar (visa overstay of less than a year but more than six months) and a 10-year bar (visa overstay of more than a year).
+Certain criminal grounds of inadmissibility that can be waived with an I-601 pursuant to INA 212(h), include crimes involving moral turpitude (CIMT) and multiple criminal convictions.
 Further, entering or attempting to gain an immigration benefit using fraud or misrepresentation subjects an individual to inadmissibility pursuant to INA 212 a 6 c, which may also be waived with an I-601 waiver.

 The 212 (d)(3) waiver is used by non-immigrants.
 It is used to request a waiver of the same grounds as those which an immigrant would file an I-601 waiver for.
 It is filed with a US Embassy or Consulate abroad or with a port of entry in the United States, depending on the situation and the procedures adopted by the port of entry.
 Based on the ground of inadmissibility, an individual may have to file a form I-192 along with supporting evidence.